-Top 10 Omicron updates: Uttar Pradesh announces night curfew from Saturday
+Top 10 Omicron updates: Maharashtra imposes night curfew, 50% cap in restaurants, cinema halls

-The state government has capped the guest limit to 200 at events.

 Here are the latest updates on the new coronavirus variant: